exilon/QuickLogger/README.md

 There are some predefined providers, but you can make your own provider if needed:

-- **Quick.Logger.Provider.Console:** Sends logging to a file, managing log rotation and compression.
+- **Quick.Logger.Provider.Files:** Sends logging to a file, managing log rotation and compression.

     Properties: